Why ADHD Brains Come Alive at Night

 - Crisis Text Line: Text HOME to 741741 to connect with a Crisis Counselor.

-Medical Disclaimer: The information provided in this article is for educational purposes only and does not establish a doctor-patient relationship.
-While Dr. Osuntokun is a board-certified psychiatrist, this content is not a substitute for professional medical advice, diagnosis, or treatment.
-Never disregard professional medical advice or delay in seeking it because of something you have read on this website.
-If you believe you are experiencing a medical emergency, please call 911 or go to the nearest emergency room immediately.
+Medical Disclaimer: The information provided in this article is for educational purposes only.
+It is not a substitute for professional medical advice, diagnosis, or treatment.
+Never disregard professional medical advice or delay seeking it because of something you have read on this website.
+If you believe you are experiencing a medical emergency, call 911 or go to the nearest emergency room immediately.